 Q. What do I need to do qualify for the Facebook prize drawing?

 Easy!
 If you live or work in Washington State, make sure to ‘like’ the Wheel Options Facebook page by the time of the drawings and make sure you submit a prize drawing entry via the same site.

 Q. Is Facebook, Inc. involved with the Wheel Options promotion?

-No. We’re promoting Wheel Options via Facebook for the first time, but conducting the prize drawings through a third-party application in order to comply with Facebook policies.
+No. We’re promoting Wheel Options via Facebook, but conducting the prize drawings through a third-party application in order to comply with Facebook policies.

 Q. Why am I required to provide my email address and date of birth for the Facebook prize drawing?